mor-1/evaluation-guide/content/evaluation-guide/why-mendix.md

 And thus Mendix came into creation.

-## 6 Why "Mendix"?
+## 6 Why  the Name "Mendix"?

-The name *Mendix* is derived from the verb *to mend*, which means to repair anything that is broken, torn, defaced, or the like.
+The name Mendix is derived from the verb *to mend*, which means to repair anything that is broken, torn, defaced, or the like.

 We are a company full of people committed to help companies win in a software driven world, by successfully bridging the fundamental gap between business and IT.
 Mendix is here to mend the app delivery process.